Banker's Acceptance - Definition

 What is a Banker's Acceptance?

-A banker’s acceptance (BA) is a debt instrument which is guaranteed by a commercial bank and issued by an individual company.
-A banker’s acceptance represents the commitment of a commercial bank to make a payment in the future.
-This acceptance is commonly used in commercial transactions or money market funds and issued as a short-term debt instrument.
-A banker’s acceptance can also be referred to as a commercial bank draft which reflects the commitment of the bank to pay whoever holds the acceptance a certain amount at a future date.
+A banker's acceptance (BA) is a debt instrument which is guaranteed by a commercial bank and issued by an individual company.
+A bankers acceptance represents the commitment of a commercial bank to make a payment in the future.
+A bankers acceptance can also be referred to as a commercial bank draft which reflects the commitment of the bank to pay whoever holds the acceptance a certain amount at a future date.